syncfusion-content/winui-docs/winui/Color-Palette/More-Color-Dialog.md

 documentation: ug
 ---

+# More Colors in WinUI Color Palette control

+This section explains the different more colors available in the [Color Palette](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPalette.html) and  how to choose the colors and its panel customizations.

 ## Choosing a color from MoreColors dialog in WinUI Color Palette

 In addition to colors in `Theme colors` and `Standard colors`, `MoreColor` feature allows you to select wide range of color options from the WinUI [Color Palette](https://help.syncfusion.com/cr/winUI/Syncfusion.UI.Xaml.Editors.SfColorPalette.html).
 You can select any custom color with various opacity level based on requirement.